martendebruijn/types/README.md

 # @martendebruijn/types

-Common types and type guards I use often.
+Personal common used types, type guards and other to quickly jumpstart a new project or experiment.

 - [@martendebruijn/types](#martendebruijntypes)
   - [Get started](#get-started)